17pearlj/Instagram-Exercise/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality! likes are coded into data table as a set so user cannot like same post more than once (not shown in gif)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. focus on how to implement comments on a larger scale for posts
-2.
+2. optimal way to minimize function repetition

 ## Video Walkthrough